petepm/Singleton/lyrics.md

 ## Solo 2

-I see you like your fucking punk songs
+I see you like your fucking prog songs
-I'd sit and play them all day long
+I'd sit and slay them all day long
 Cursed with nothing normal to day

 ## Intro outro

 I simply shouldn't care
-Be a part of the weird in the town of the pink
+Be a part of the weird without self
-Aware inside something is driving
-Tugging all the way
+Awareness and don't spare this pulled pork parade Tugging all the way
-If this is your last time in love
+If this be your last time in love
 Then get married